|

 CALBHACH:

-Irish surname transferred to forename use, itself from the personal name,
+Irish surname transferred to forename use, derived from the personal

 possibly meaning "little bright-headed one."